 With estate exemption limits set to reduce to roughly $12 million ($M) per married couple in 2026 compared to $26 million today, UHNW clients who otherwise wouldn’t be facing an estate tax issue are now tasked with trying to find solutions to these issues

-Utilizing Grantor Annuity Trusts (GRATs) or Intentionally Defective Grantor Trusts (IDGTs) are some of the best ways to accomplish this.
+Utilizing Grantor Annuity Trusts (GRATs) or Intentionally Defective Grantor Trusts (IDGTs) are default estate planning strategies for ultra high net worth clients.
 Both of these vehicles allow clients the ability to move assets outside of their estates, so that all the future appreciation of these assets will be free from the estate tax when they die.
 Given that the estate tax rate is currently at 40%, this amounts to millions of dollars of more after-tax wealth that would pass on to their beneficiaries simply by using estate planning strategies like this.

 Furthermore, if clients use discounted valuation practices and gifting strategies in combination with these grantor trust strategies, clients can move assets outside of their estate while limiting the amount of their current ~$26M gift exemption they have to use to do so.
 This is more after-tax wealth for the client.
 For example, if a client moves her $26M business outside of his estate, while only using $16 million of her gift exemption limit, that’s an extra $10 million in gift exemption she can use against her other assets.
 At a 40% estate tax rate, that’s a savings of $4 million.

-The biggest one is that if the grantor passes away before the term of the annuity, then all of the assets in the GRAT are included in the grantor’s estate and subject to the estate tax—which defeats the purpose of the GRAT to begin with.
+The biggest issue with grantor trusts is that if the grantor passes away before the term of the annuity, then all of the assets in the GRAT are included in the grantor’s estate and subject to the estate tax—which defeats the purpose of the GRAT to begin with.

 Another huge disadvantage of GRAT strategies is that the assets within the trust are either taxable to the grantor or the beneficiary and lose the benefit of step-up in basis when the grantor passes away.